 A unique collaboration between inspired homeowners and city planners promises to completely transform a Puyallup, Washington neighborhood.
-Construction is almost complete, changing a traditional asphalt roadway, sidewalks and standing water into a green street that
+Construction is complete, changing a traditional asphalt roadway, sidewalks and standing water into a green street that

 ~ infiltrates polluted rain water